-Date: October 28, 2021
+Date: February 7, 2022

 Escambia County Marine Resources Division (MRD) is submitting an application to the Florida Fish and Wildlife Conservation Commission's (FWC) Derelict Vessel Removal Grant Opportunity Announcement.
 As required in the application, Escambia County must provide individual price quotes for each proposed Derelict Vessel.
-This Price Quote seeks the total price for floating, removal and transport to the Perdido Landfill of the following vessel:
+This Price Quote seeks the total price for floating, removal and transport to the Perdido Landfill of the following vessels: